digitalist/ssh_config_parser/README.md

 Nothing OOP-fancy here, no traits or something

-"Canonical" PHP code seems to be a bit more heavy then golang version.
+"Canonical" PHP code seems to be a bit more heavy than golang version.